 Rituximab-abbs may cause a rare and serious brain infection called progressive multifocal leukoencephalopathy (PML).
 The risk for getting this infection is higher if you have rheumatoid arthritis.
 Talk to your doctor about the benefits of receiving rituximab-abbs and the risk for this infection.
 Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.

 Rituximab-abbs may cause a serious type of reaction called tumor lysis syndrome (TLS).
 Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.
+Call your doctor right away if you have a decrease or change in the amount of urine, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

 Call your doctor right away if you start to have a cough that would not go away, weight loss, night sweats, fever, chills, flu-like symptoms (eg, runny or stuffy nose, headache, blurred vision, or feeling generally ill), painful or difficult urination, or sores, ulcers, or white spots in the mouth or on the lips.
 These may be signs that you have an infection.

-While you are being treated with rituximab-abbs, and after you stop treatment with it, do not have any immunizations (vaccinations) without your doctor's approval.
+Non-live vaccines may be given at least 4 weeks before starting rituximab-abbs.
+However, do not have any immunizations (vaccinations) while you are being treated with rituximab-abbs and after you stop treatment with it, without your doctor's approval.
 Rituximab-abbs may lower your body's resistance, and there is a chance you might get the infection the immunization is meant to prevent.
 In addition, other persons living in your household should not get live vaccines (eg, nasal flu virus vaccine).
 Try to avoid persons who have taken live vaccines.
 Do not get close to them and do not stay in the same room with them for very long.
 If you cannot take these precautions, you should wear a protective face mask that covers the nose and mouth.